im-sticky/im-sticky.github.io/src/blog-posts/outer-wilds-experiences.md

 Something I have to gas up in this game is the world building.
 It is **so incredibly good**.
 The environments of the planets, the ruins and artifacts of the Nomai, reading the conversations of them, these all individually are very cool and well made, but put together really make for an incredibly immersive and enjoyable experience.

+The way the game is set up and presented to you is done incredibly well.
+When you wake up for the very first time

+- your initial exploration of the camp in timberhearth has many things you'll encounter on other planets

-The first thing I want to talk about is the Nomai and their language.
+I want to talk about is the Nomai and their language.
 I absolutely love the Nomai's way of writing.
 When I first say it I immediately thought of the way the aliens in <a href="https://www.imdb.com/title/tt2543164/" target="_blank" rel="nofollow noreferrer noopener" class="link external-link">Arrival</a> (highly recommend) have their written language.
 It's very cool how it sprawls outward from an initial Nomai's speech.
 If you look close at it you can see a variety of patterns within the spiral which I guess would be their alphabet.
 It also is very conversational.
 There aren't too many instances of finding text that is just the thoughts of an individual.
 Finding scrolls and putting them into the Rosetta Stone-esque walls to read recorded conversations always made me smile, it was like a scavenger hunt each time.
 Based on the amount of those scroll walls and there generally being multiple scroll racks around them, it felt like the Nomai valued archiving their knowledge.
 One of my favourite moments was seeing why there is so much written stuff all over the place.
 Finding Solanum on the Quantum Moon and interacting with her to see that she uses one of those stick things which are scattered about various Nomai Ruins to write onto the environment was incredibly cool to me.
 It actually gave context to why there is so much writing everywhere and why so much of it is conversational.
 It made the idea of discovering and reading those scrawlings less of a "for video games sake of progression" and more of something that actually would have happened in the universe of the game.

 - projections pools are very cool
   - the eventual realization that those are real world locations and feeling "oh man I have to find where that is" is awesome

-- your initial exploration of the camp in timberhearth has many things you'll encounter on other planets

 - one cool thing is that the map is actually updated live with how the solar system is changing

 ## Cosmic horror and fear of the unknown

+I'm a fan of horror as a genre in film and will seek it out, but I've never really been a big fan playing horror games.
+To me, a large part of what makes horror enjoyable is that you are watching the events play out to other people and have no agency in the actions that are taken by them.
+That being said, I do enjoy watching other people play horror games (usually let's plays).

+At face value it feels very weird to call this a horror game, but it really is.

 ## Favourite thing